-Fava bean risotto is one of the most typical Italian fava bean recipes, very common during fava bean season, that is springtime.
+Fava beans risotto is one of the most typical Italian fava beans recipes, very common during fava bean season, that is springtime.
 Even if you are not in the proper season, the frozen ingredient will guarantee a definitely satisfactory result!

 Among all the legumes, fava beans not only have the lowest calories, but are also amazing from a nutritional point of view.
 Even if this blog is more about pleasure and taste (need to admit it… ), knowing that you are combining taste with health is always an ever greater source of pleasure.

-Fava bean risotto can be even a veggie recipe if you don’t add the fried ham on top, even if I recommend to enjoy the contrast between the creamy rice and the crispy ham… but coming from the “pork kingdom” (Bologna and close cities) I am clearly partisan.
+Fava beans risotto can be even a veggie recipe if you don’t add the fried ham on top, even if I recommend enjoying the contrast between the creamy rice and the crispy ham… but coming from the “pork kingdom” (Bologna and close cities) I am clearly partisan.

-In this recipe I have used frozen fava beans, but if you luckier than me and find the fresh ones, even better.
-Peeling the fava beans is a two-step activity, since first you need to remove them from the long pod and then remove their skin by blanching them in water.
+In this recipe I have used frozen fava beans, but if you are luckier than me and find the fresh ones, even better.
+Peeling the fava beans is a two-step activity since first, you need to remove them from the long pod and then remove their skin by blanching them in water.
 It is not the shortest task, but the effort will be rewarded… fava beans are simply delicious!

 As usual, the mantecatura of the risotto is done with butter and Parmigiano Reggiano.